altaris/opetopy/doc/index.rst

 .. code-block:: python

-    from UnnamedOpetope import *
+    from opetopy.UnnamedOpetope import *
-    shift(point())
+    fill(point())

 which indeed evaluates without raising exceptions.

 The preferred way to construct proof trees is to use the proof tree node classes (see table above), who act as instances of those rules.
 They behave as their function counterparts, taking proof trees instead of sequents as constructor arguments.
-Then, a proof tree can be evaluated with the :func:`eval` method.
+Then, a proof tree can be evaluated with the :func:`opetopy.common.AbstractRuleInstance.eval` method.
 For instance, the proof tree described above is written as:

 .. code-block:: python

-    from UnnamedOpetope import *
+    from opetopy.UnnamedOpetope import *
-    proof = Shift(Point())
+    proof = Fill(Point())

 and evaluated as: